Life (magazine): Weekly news magazine

 In August 1942, writing about labor and racial unrest in Detroit, Life warned that "the morale situation is perhaps the worst in the U.S. ...
 It is time for the rest of the country to sit up and take notice.
 For Detroit can either blow up Hitler or it can blow up the U.S." Mayor Edward Jeffries was outraged: "I'll match Detroit's patriotism against any other city's in the country.
 The whole story in Life is scurrilous ...
 I'd just call it a yellow magazine and let it go at that."
 The article was considered so dangerous to the war effort that it was censored from copies of the magazine sold outside North America.

-The magazine hired war photographer Robert Capa.
+In July 1943, the magazine hired war photographer Robert Capa to cover the Sicilian and Italian campaigns.
 A veteran of Collier's magazine, Capa accompanied the first wave of the D-Day invasion in Normandy, France, on June 6, 1944, and returned with only a handful of images, many of them out of focus.
 The magazine wrote in the captions that the photos were fuzzy because Capa's hands were shaking.
-He denied it, claiming that the darkroom had ruined his negatives.
+Capa denied this and claimed that the darkroom had ruined his negatives.
 Later he poked fun at Life by titling his war memoir Slightly Out of Focus (1947).
-In 1954, Capa was killed after stepping on a landmine, while working for the magazine covering the First Indochina War.
+In 1954, Capa was killed after stepping on a landmine while covering the First Indochina War.
 Life photographer Bob Landry also went in with the first wave at D-Day, "but all of Landry's film was lost, and his shoes to boot."

-In a notable mistake, in its final edition just before the 1948 U.S. presidential election, the magazine printed a large photo showing U.S. presidential candidate Thomas E. Dewey and his staff riding across San Francisco, California harbor entitled "Our Next President Rides by Ferryboat over San Francisco Bay".
-Incumbent President Harry S. Truman won the election.
-Dewey was expected to win the election, and this mistake was also made by the Chicago Tribune.
+In a notable mistake, in its final edition just before the 1948 U.S. presidential election, the magazine printed a large photo showing U.S. presidential candidate Thomas E. Dewey and his staff riding across the harbor of San Francisco, California, entitled "Our Next President Rides by Ferryboat over San Francisco Bay".
+Incumbent President Harry S. Truman won the election; Dewey was expected to win the election, and this mistake was also made by the Chicago Tribune.

 On May 10, 1950, the council of ministers in Cairo banned Life from Egypt forever.
 All issues on sale were confiscated.
-No reason was given, but Egyptian officials expressed indignation over the April 10, 1950 story about King Farouk of Egypt, entitled the "Problem King of Egypt".
+No reason was given, but Egyptian officials expressed indignation over the magazine's April 10 story about King Farouk of Egypt, entitled the "Problem King of Egypt".
 The government considered it insulting to the country.

-Life in the 1950s earned a measure of respect by commissioning work from top authors.
-After Life publication in 1952 of Ernest Hemingway's The Old Man and the Sea, the magazine contracted with the author for a 4,000-word piece on bullfighting.
-Hemingway sent the editors a 10,000-word article, following his last visit to Spain in 1959 to cover a series of contests between two top matadors.
-The article was republished in 1985 as the novella, The Dangerous Summer.
+In the 1950s, Life earned a measure of respect by commissioning work from top authors.
+After its publication of Ernest Hemingway's The Old Man and the Sea in 1952, the magazine contracted with the author for a 4,000-word piece on bullfighting.
+Hemingway sent the editors a 10,000-word article, following his last visit to Spain to cover a series of contests between two top matadors in 1959.
+The article was republished in 1985 as the novella The Dangerous Summer.